yosh-401-advanced-javascript/seattle-javascript-401d31/profesional-development/pd-01-prototype-and-context/README.md

 Object.getPrototypeOf(color) === prototype; // true
 ```
 * don't nest a lot of prototype's it will have a speed impact on your code
-* if you look up a prototype that is not on any prototype it will look through the whole prototype chain
+* if you look up a property that is not on any object on the prototype chain it will still look through the whole prototype chain

 # Learning Objectives
 * understand the difference between context and scope